 - The Ousters in the Hyperion Cantos were originally a small group of humans who decided to modify their own bodies to suit foreign environments instead of the other way around.
 Fast forward several thousand years, and some people don't even consider them human anymore.

 - The Star Wars Expanded Universe has a great many "near-humans", descendants of far-flung colonies sent out in the days before hyperspace travel was possible.
 Many of them physically look like baseline humans with only cultural differences, but there are some, like Chiss and Zeltrons, who have striking external differences as well.
+Most bizarre are the Zelosians, who look perfectly human but have chlorophyll sap for blood and skin that undergoes photosynthesis - like plants!

 - The Neimodians are a Duros subspecies.